 To read more about microphone frequency response, check out my article Complete Guide To Microphone Frequency Response (With Mic Examples).

 All in all, the Shure MV88 is pretty durable.
 When not in use, keep the microphone in its travelling case.
 The Lighting connector sticks out and could be snapped off if not protected properly.
 The hinge should also be treated with care, though it's certainly durable when not abused.

 In terms of overall functionality, the Shure MV88 scores pretty highly in my books.
 It lacks a headphone amp for monitoring and can only connect to an iPhone out of its protective case.
-However, it makes up for this in increased functionality (5 DSP options; adjustable angles; and a stereo audio signal with professional specs).
+However, increased functionality makes up for this (5 DSP options, adjustable angles, and a stereo audio signal with professional specs).

 The Zoom iQ7 is stereo condenser microphone with XY options at 90° and 120° and a mid-side option.
 This microphone outputs 44.1kHz/16bit or 48kHz/16bit digital audio via its Lightning output connection.